Straw bales were a fairly common building material in the world between 18

 Super Insulated.
 Solar heating and cooling, passive solar design and solar tempering is less an issue when the house is superinsulated.
 Properly done, superinsulation (with accompanying sealing), greatly reduces the total amount of heat required from solar and supplemental sources.
 A poorly insulated house could use huge banks of south facing windows and accompanying thermal mass to provide part of the enormous heat requirements.
 With the well build straw bale (superinsulated house), solar measures can be modest and get the job done.
 If the plan looks too solar…maybe it is.

 Straw Bale Module.
-Most plans are based on either a 3 foot (two string) or 4 foot (three string) bale module, with design decisions (outside wall dimensions, window size and placement for example) images1strongly influenced by this module.
+Most plans are based on either a 3 foot (two string) or 4 foot (three string) bale module, with design decisions (outside wall dimensions, window size and placement for example) strongly influenced by this module.
 Most plans can be designed and built using either three or four tie bales (with window size and placement modified accordingly).
 A 12 foot wall section for example, can be constructed with 4 three foot bales, or three 4 foot bales.
 In the real world of straw bale home building, the bale module often gets ignored for other considerations.

 Load Bearing Option.
 Generally, the smaller and simpler the plan, the more likely one has the option of using load bearing construction (which may be less expensive).
 As size and complexity increase, it becomes more likely that post and beam construction will be required.
 Often, a hybrid system is possible, with post and beam or stick construction on the south wall (with more windows), load bearing on the north wall (assuming few and small windows), and maybe a center suport post and beam system.